All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Questions to Ask Your Insurance Company Right Now

 Coverage questions: - "Is semaglutide [Wegovy/Ozempic] on my formulary for 2026-2027?"
-(If it is not on the formulary, the list price is irrelevant to you) - "What tier is semaglutide on my plan?"
+(If it isn't on the formulary, the list price is irrelevant to you) - "What tier is semaglutide on my plan?"
 (Tier 1-2 means low copay.
 Tier 4-5 means you pay a percentage, and 30% of $675 is still $202/month) - "Does my plan require prior authorization for semaglutide?"
 (If yes, ask how long approval typically takes and what documentation is needed) - "Is there a step therapy requirement?"
 (Some plans require you to try and fail on cheaper medications before approving GLP-1s)

 Cost questions: - "What is my copay or coinsurance for this medication at the new price?" - "Does my deductible apply before coverage kicks in?" - "Is there a specialty pharmacy requirement, or can I fill at any pharmacy?" - "Are there quantity limits or refill restrictions?"